-Fall armyworms have arrived!
-They can be a destructive nuisance in late summer and early fall and boy, they are active this year.
 At first, the tiny caterpillars, approximately 1-1.5 inches long, are green.
 In large populations (in the thousands), they “march” across your lawn, devouring it as they move.
 They often choose areas near healthy, well-irrigated lawns.

 Armyworm damage may initially resemble drought stress in turf but can progress to complete loss of foliage in a matter of days when numbers are high and when the turf is left untreated.
 Although any damaged area will recover, it may take weeks.

 Their name originates from agriculture where infestations resemble an “army” as they move across large agricultural fields.
 These caterpillars primarily feed on bermuda grass and fescue grass and cause significant defoliation to lawns over a short period of time when present in high numbers.